colonyos/colonies/README.md

 ![ColonyOSLogo](docs/images/ColonyOsLogoNoShaddow2.png)

 # What is Colonies?
-* Colonies makes it possible to **orchestrate processes inside containers across platforms**.
+* **Colonies** makes it possible to **orchestrate processes inside containers across platforms**.
 This is far more efficient than lauching a new container for each new job.
-* Colonies is designed to take **full advantage of Kubernetes**, e.g. fault tolerance and scalability.
+* **Colonies** is designed to take **full advantage of Kubernetes**, e.g. fault tolerance and scalability.
-* But it also complements Kubernetes and brings efficient, robust and fault tolerant **batch processing** to Kubernetes, typically needed by many AI workloads.
+* **Colonies** also complements Kubernetes and brings efficient, robust and fault tolerant **batch processing** to Kubernetes, typically needed by many AI workloads.
-* At the same time, Colonies is **lightweight** and does not require Kubernetes.
+* **Colonies** is **lightweight** and does not require Kubernetes.
 It also runs in browsers, smart phones or IoT devices.
 This also makes it much easier to test and develop complex workflows before they are deployed on Kubernetes.
 * A crypto-protocol ensure secure and **zero-trust process execution**.
 This enables secure and seamless orchestration of complex machine learning workloads in a compute continuum spannig devices and compute clusters.
-* Colonies is currently being used to build a novel [compute engine](https://www.rocksigma.com/) for automatic seismic processing in underground mines.
+* **Colonies** is currently being used by [RockSigma AB](https://www.rocksigma.com) to build a novel compute engine for automatic seismic processing in underground mines.

 ![Colonies Architecture](docs/images/ColoniesArchFull.png?raw=true "Colonies Architecture")